Didip-eu/ddpa_lines_ng/README.md

-Line segmentation scripts, Kraken-free:
+Line segmentation scripts.

-## Detect
+## 1. Detect

  `ddp_line_detect.py` - for line detection on entire page, using an existing [layout analysis](https://github.com/anguelos/ddpa_layout.git) (`*.layout.pred.json`), if it exists.
 The following command runs a model trained on 1024x1024 patches, using the CPU as the default computing device: